 WSE IT is tasked with supporting the IT needs of the Whiting School of Engineering community.
 They are a component of the WSE Dean's office, and not a branch of IT@JH.
-Please visit their website at http://wseit.engineering.jhu.edu/ to learn how WSE IT can serve you.
+Please visit their website to learn how WSE IT can serve you.